Flamboyant online tycoon kept low profile in rural NZ

 CHAMPAGNE LIFESTYLE ONLINE

-But any work on the estate, which looks like a world-class golf course with clipped lawns and staff moving about in golf carts, is organized by someone in his entourage, say locals.
+But any work on the estate, which looks like a world-class golf course with clipped lawns and staff moving about in golf carts, is organised by someone in his entourage, say locals.

 Adding to the reclusive image, Dotcom claims to have become the world's top player of the video game "Call of Duty: Modern Warfare 3" after racking up 702 hours of gaming in just months.